ryanmcg86/budget-tracker/README.md

 - `overviewChartRange` — active time range for the Overview chart (`'1m'` / `'3m'` / `'6m'` / `'1y'` / `'5y'`)
 - `overviewSlide` — 0 = bar chart, 1 = Sankey
 - `allTransactions` — cached full transaction list used for client-side filtering
-- `TRACKED_CATEGORIES` — parsed from the page's JSON data island
+- `TRACKED_CATEGORIES` — parsed from the page's JSON data island; updated in-place after every category mutation so the frontend and backend stay in sync without a page reload

 ### Initialisation